 Neither I nor CIRCOM Regional can be held responsible if you enter and fail having followed these suggestions.
-That is because the judges change every year, tastes change every year and the competing programmes change every year.
+That is because the criteria changes every year, judges change every year, tastes change every year and the competing programmes change every year.
 No two years are identical.
 No guidance can ensure success.

-However.....
+However...